MicrosoftDocs/dynamics365smb-docs/business-central/reports-use-reports.md

 ---
 title: Use reports in your daily work
-description: Provides a overview of all the reporting features that are supported in the Business Central product.
+description: Provides an overview of the reporting features in Business Central.
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: al